amjcurtis/data-structures-and-algorithms/data-structures/Graph/README.md

 * `GetNeighbors()`: Takes a vertex as argument and returns an adjacency list containing all the edges connecting to the specified vertex.
 * `GetVertices()`: Returns a generic list of all vertices in the graph, or null if graph contains no vertices.
 * `Size()`: Void method that returns number of vertices in graph.
+* `BreadthFirst()`: Traverses a graph breadth-first and returns a generic list of vertices.
 * `Print()`: Void method that writes all vertices in the graph to the console.